 Posts collected per firm

-Up to 50 posts (5 pages of 10), including: title, description text, thumbnail images, post link, online link (CTA URL), CTA text, posted_at (relative date), and date range fields.
-Relative dates (e.g. "3 weeks ago") were converted to absolute dates relative to the collection timestamp.
+Up to 50 posts (5 pages of 10), including title, description text, thumbnail images, post link, online link (CTA URL), CTA text, posted_at (relative date), and date range fields.
+Relative dates (for example "3 weeks ago") were converted to absolute dates relative to the collection timestamp.

-Basic fields (49 points max): 7 points each for: website present, phone present, operating hours set, rating exists, reviews > 0, photos present (thumbnail), categories set.
+Basic fields (49 points max): 7 points each for website present, phone present, operating hours set, rating exists, reviews greater than 0, photos present (thumbnail), and categories set.

 Posts active (10 points): 10 points if any posts exist, 0 if none.